prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 For example for OpenMetrics parser, the [type is validated](https://github.com/prometheus/prometheus/blob/2aaafae36fc0ba53b3a56643f6d6784c3d67002a/model/textparse/openmetricsparse.go#L464) to be case-sensitive subset [the defined OpenMetrics 1,0 types](https://prometheus.io/docs/specs/om/open_metrics_spec/#metric-types).
 Unit can be any string, with [some soft recommendations from the OpenMetrics](https://prometheus.io/docs/specs/om/open_metrics_spec/#units-and-base-units).
 In other places where see unsupported type, Prometheus might normalize the value to "unknown".
 Again, this may change and [another proposal for PromQL type and unit definition is required](#more-strict-unit-and-type-value-definition).

 Generally clients should never expose type and unit labels as it's a special label starting with `__`.
 However, it can totally happen by accident or for custom SDKs and exporters.
 That's why any existing user provided labels for `__unit__` and `__type__` should be overridden by the existing metadata mechanisms in current exposition and ingestion formats.
-Typeless (including unknown type), nameless and unless entries will NOT produce any labels.
+Typeless (including unknown type), nameless and unitless entries will NOT produce any labels.

 For PRW 1.0, this logic is omitted because metadata is sent separately from timeseries, making it infeasible to add the labels at ingestion time.